victoriamcn/README-Template-Generator/README.md

 ## Description

-A command-line application that dynamically generates a professional README.md file from a user's input
+A command-line application that dynamically generates a professional README.md file from a user's input.

 ## Table of Contents
 - [Installation](#installation)